 STEP ONE

-Make your strong brewed coffee or espresso and set aside in the fridge.
+Make your strong brewed coffee or espresso and set it aside in the fridge.

 STEP TWO